Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

      - It's possible to access to QAsimodo with new account credentials
      - It's not possible to create new account credentials with an already existing Email address (identity information)
      - Verification Email is sent to the User Email address (User is able to verify the Email address)
-     - Password cannot be set until Email address has been verify
+     - Password cannot be set until Email address has been verified
-     - Password is required twice before is set to avoid mistyping (Password is set only if both passwords match)
+     - Password is required twice before it is set to avoid mistyping (Password is set only if both passwords match)
-     - Password follow security standards: more than 7 characters, one lower case and one upper case alpha character [a-z, A-Z], one numeric character [0-9], and one non-alphanumeric character [example: !@#$%^&*()].
+     - Password follows security standards: more than 7 characters, one lower case and one upper case alpha character [a-z, A-Z], one numeric character [0-9], and one non-alphanumeric character [example: !@#$%^&*()].
-     - User is redirected to QAsimodo sign in page once the account credentials has been created
+     - User is redirected to QAsimodo sign in page once the account credentials have been created

-     Scenario: Creating account credentials successful
+     Scenario: Successful account creation
        Given I am Lauren the Tester
        And my Email address is "lauren@example.com"
        And my Email address is not associated with a QAsimodo account When I validate my Email address
-       And I correctly set a password that follow the standard Then my account credentials should be created And I should be redirected to QAsimodo sign in page
+       And I correctly set a password that follows the standards Then my account credentials should be created And I should be redirected to QAsimodo sign in page